lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

   * Participate in temple and family history coordination meetings (see 25.2.7).

-  * Serve in a local family history center when assigned (see 25.3.6).
+  * Serve in a local FamilySearch center when assigned (see 25.3.6).

 25.2.5